 Related Functions

-DATE – Similar to this function, the DATE takes three numbers and converts them to a date.
+DATE – Similar to this function, the DATE function takes three numbers and converts them to a date.

 MINUTE – Extracts the minute